ChrisKneller/covid-dashboard/README.md

 # Covid dashboard
-Setting up a dashboard for key covid-19 graphs and figures.
+A dashboard for diplaying key covid-19 graphs and figures.

+## Info
-Created in python using dash and plotly.
+Written in python using dash and plotly.

+Data and graphs update automatically as the chosen API is updated.

 Live version available at http://covid-19-dashboard-ck.herokuapp.com/